foomantics/docker/Labs/gsd/README.md

 # Getting Started with Docker

-Official repo for Getting Started with Docker video training course by [@nigelpoulton](https://twitter.com/nigelpoulton)
+Copied repo for Getting Started with Docker video training course by [@nigelpoulton](https://twitter.com/nigelpoulton)

+My work can be found in 'm3_commands' and 'm4_commands' TXT files.

 ## first-container